CHeggan/CHeggan/README.md

 Hi 👋 My name is Calum Heggan
 =============================

-PhD Candidate in Few-Shot Learning & Anomaly Detection
+PhD Candidate investigating Representation and Few-Shot Learning for Acoustics
 ------------------------------------------------------

 * 🌍  I'm based in Edinburgh